 The Australian Information Commissioner has released a number of supporting resources for the Code, including a face-to-face privacy officer training program, an Interactive Privacy Management Plan and guide, and a Privacy Officer Toolkit, and is continuing to develop resources in consultation with agencies, including a ‘Privacy in Practice’ e-learning program.
 The Australian Information Commissioner has also recently published a guidance sheet on De-identification and the Privacy Act and a Guide to Data Analytics and the Australian Privacy Principles to help agencies use, share and release data while respecting and protecting personal information.
 Together with CSIRO’s Data61, the OAIC also released the De-Identification Decision-Making Framework to assist organisations to de-identify their data effectively.

-Under the 2017-18 Budget announcement for the Data Integration Partnership for Australia (DIPA), resourcing of $2.842m over three years has been allocated to address the need for a social licence from the public for the collection and use of data.
+Under the 2017-18 Budget announcement for the Data Integration Partnership for Australia (DIPA), resourcing of $2.842 million over three years has been allocated to address the need for a social licence from the public for the collection and use of data.
 This includes funding for consultants to advise on engagement, a group of eminent persons to engage with stakeholders and the public and secretariat support.
-For more information on the DIPA please see PM&C’s website.
+For more information on the DIPA please see Department of the Prime Minister and Cabinet’s website.

 Development of an ongoing and collaborative conversation with the public about the risks and benefits of data sharing and integration has been delayed as the commitment has been subsumed into the Productivity Commission’s Inquiry into Data Availability and Use.
 In the response, the Government reaffirmed its commitment to engage with those outside of Government and to establish a National Data Advisory Council to advise the National Data Commissioner.
 An expression of interest process has commenced for members of the Council.